IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

          ![rc network service1](extras/images/rc-net-service1.jpg)

-       - select `YAML` to view the content of yaml
+       - select `YAML` to view the content of yaml.
+Note the service is created through the controller of RuntimeComponent custom resource.

          ![rc network service2](extras/images/rc-net-service2.jpg)